-Kimano Edwards is an attorney who has spent over a decade in public service as a sworn law enforcement officer and most recently as a prosecutor here in 4th Judicial Circuit.
+Kimano Edwards is a trial attorney with Morgan & Morgan who has spent over a decade in public service with experience as a sworn law enforcement officer and a prosecutor in Florida’s 4th Judicial Circuit.
 As a police officer, Kimano protected and served local communities in Gainesville, FL and Jacksonville, FL.
 As an Assistant State Attorney, he represented the state of Florida in the prosecution of criminal offenses where he managed and litigated a high volume of diverse cases—ranging from municipal ordinances to felonies.

 Kimano grew up in Ft.
 Lauderdale, FL before attending the University of Florida (UF) where he graduated with a B.A. in History and minored in Education.
 Kimano subsequently attended UF Law where he received his Juris Doctor and earned outstanding achievement certificates for his pro bono & community service work.
 Kimano is a recipient of UF Law's Dean Leadership Award that recognizes outstanding service to the UF Law community and a U.S. President's Student Service award for his commitment to community service.